-First, let’s look at some basic tips to perform well in KVPY interview.
+Now first, let’s look at some basic tips to perform well in the KVPY interview.

 Some Basic Tips for KVPY Interview

 - Use the whiteboard.
 It’s easier to explain with a pen on a board than verbal explanations.

 - Do not act smart.
 Be humble.
 If you don’t know something just say that.
 Don’t beat about the bush, that creates a bad impression.

 - Get your basics clear.
 They won’t ask you alien questions.